vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

    az account show
    ```

-   - If you are not connected to the correct subscription, list your subscriptions and then set the subscription by its id with the following commands (similar to what you did in cloud shell before the lab):
+   - Ensure you are connected to the correct subscription.
+List your subscriptions and then set the subscription by its id with the following commands (similar to what you did in cloud shell before the lab):

    ```bash
    az account list